ohjho/starter_guide_face_recog/README.md

 ---
 ## :camera: What is Face Detection and Recognition
 ### A Brief History
+[Placeholder: write something on history to give some context to how awesome it is to have these recognition tools right in python]

 ### Face Detection
-Given an image, tell whether there is any human face, if there is, where is it(or where they are).
+Given an image, tell whether there is any human face, if there is, where is it (or where they are).

 #### Face Detection Methods
 * Haar Cascades